-mobile phones to make payments changes the market and makes it difficult to assess the effects of the Remittance Rule.33 The Report states: "The Bureau expects that the assessment findings made in this report and the public comments received in response to the RFI34 will help inform the Bureau's future policy decisions concerning remittance transfers, including whether to commence a rulemaking proceeding to make the Remittance Rule more effective in protecting consumers, less burdensome to industry, or both."35
+In the US, the Consumer Financial Protection Bureau introduced rules relating to remittances to protect consumers (a Remittance Transfer Rule).
+The rules require disclosures of the costs of remittances (carried out as electronic funds transfers) and allow consumers to cancel remittances.
+In October 2018 the Bureau of Consumer Financial Protection published a Report on the rules which noted that the use of mobile phones to make payments changed the market and made it difficult to assess the effects of the Remittance Rule.41 The Report stated: "The Bureau expects that the assessment findings made in this report and the public comments received in response to the RFI42 will help inform the Bureau's future policy decisions concerning remittance transfers, including whether to commence a rulemaking proceeding to make the Remittance Rule more effective in protecting consumers, less burdensome to industry, or both."43 The Remittance Transfer Rule was amended in 2020.44

 Regulations in countries from which payments are sent and into which payments are sent affect the costs of sending money.
-For example, if a country prohibits credit unions but not banks from receiving remittances, credit unions in that country may be forced to become banks.
+For example, if a country were to prohibit credit unions but not banks from receiving remittances, credit unions in that country might be forced to become banks.
 Remittances may have an impact on the conditions in the domestic financial markets in the countries where the recipients of remittances live.
 Remittance recipients may be more attractive to local banks as borrowers because of their receipts of funds and this may encourage the development of credit markets.
 On the other hand remittance recipients may need less credit if they are receiving funds from remittances.
-Cross-border transactions have implications for local conditions in domestic financial systems: domestic financial markets are increasingly related to each other.
-Diaspora bonds may be a way of raising funds from wealthy expatriates.36